 Such rapid expansion would mean a tremendous market for the logistics sector, but it would also mean the pressure of consumer expectation, increase in competition and lack of customer loyalty.
-With logistics being the key differentiating factor between e-commerce companies, organisations need to focus on strengthening their last mile delivery services.
+With logistics being the key differentiating factor between e-commerce companies, organizations need to focus on strengthening their last-mile delivery services.

 With online sales skyrocketing and manufacturers migrating into the region, the logistics sector is all set to boom in this region.
 Indonesia’s transport and logistics sector have experienced double-digit growth for over a decade, and this trend is expected to continue.
 With challenges and opportunities galore, the logistics sector needs to look at automation to increase its productivity.

 2. Why do I need automation in my supply chain?

 With the logistics sector all set to boom in Southeast Asia, the challenges of the industry will grow many-fold as well.
 As the demands from customers increase, so will the pressure on businesses to serve consumers and maintain their standards.

 Imagine trying to deliver 100 units of furniture.
 The decision-maker needs to consider — the cost contract for different vehicle types, types of furniture that can or cannot be delivered together, which service associate should be assigned for assembling these units of furniture, addresses and timings of the loading hub along with real-life constraints of traffic conditions and fuzzy delivery addresses.